elijahs04/41068_RS1/pryosens_prediction/README.md

 # thermal_pyrosens

-Simulates a single-pixel thermal sensor and builds a blended **heat costmap** in ROS 2.
+Uses Heatmap and Wind Marker Array Data and compares with threshold tables to output a predictive output on where the fire will move to **heat costmap** in ROS 2.

 > **Note:** `thermSensNode` is not used in this setup.